UKHO/docs/quality-assurance/automated-api-testing.md

 #### Safety and Compliance Testing

-- **Safety Compliance** - Some API's will have safety requirements that arise from safety modeling, these tests may need to be run against a deployed production-like environment in order to meet the safety requirements.
+- **Safety Compliance** - Some APIs will have safety requirements that arise from safety modeling, these tests may need to be run against a deployed production-like environment in order to meet the safety requirements.
-- **Disaster Recovery** - The API's disaster recovery mechanisms must be tested in a deployed environment.
+- **Disaster Recovery** - The APIs disaster recovery mechanisms must be tested in a deployed environment.

 #### Performance and Load Testing

-Note that the preferred technology for Performance/Load testing API's is K6.
+Note that the preferred technology for Performance/Load testing APIs is K6.
 Please see [performance testing checklist](https://github.com/UKHO/docs/blob/main/quality-assurance/performance-test-checklist.md) for more info.